Hello friends, in this article I’m going to demonstrate to you Restore RMAN Backup with a Different Database Name on New Server step-by-step guide.

 $ sqlplus / as sysdba SQL> alter database open; alter database open * ERROR at line 1: ORA-01589: must use RESETLOGS or NORESETLOGS option for database open

-After restoration we need to open database with RESETLOGS.
+After restoration, we need to open the database with the RESETLOGS keyword.

 SQL> alter database open resetlogs;

-Congratulation you have successfully restore Database on a Newly created server.
-Please write in comment box if you learn how to Restore RMAN Backup with a Different Database Name.
+Congratulation you have successfully restored the Database on a Newly created server.
+Please write in the comment box if you learn how to Restore RMAN Backup with a Different Database Name.

 Connect with me on: